 With wise leadership that looks out for the benefit of the nation, and good negotiations in business dealings with foreign companies, the profits from natural resources can benefit a country tremendously.

-We need to pray that corruption comes to an end and that God-fearing leaders are placed in positions of authority to help wisely steward the resources God has given these developing nations.
+We need to pray and give generously so that corruption comes to an end and that God-fearing leaders are placed in positions of authority to help wisely steward the resources God has given these developing nations.